 2. Chilean History and Culture Through Literature and Film

 In the Chilean History and Culture Through Literature and Film module, students watch, analyze and comment on documentary films, feature films, and novels, which articulate important political and cultural themes that have marked Chile during the past fifty years.
-Students are provided with crucial context at the beginning of each session before they participate actively in the analysis, and in the discussion of, key Chilean films and novels.
+Students are provided with crucial context at the beginning of each session before they participate actively in the discussion of cultural texts.
 By the end of the semester, students will have gained a panoramic understanding of the recent past, and be in a better position to understand Chile's present.

-The Chilean History module provides students with an overview of the major periods and events that make up Chilean history, including the colonial era, national independence, the rise of the Chilean Republic, the War of the Pacific, the so-called “pacification” of Mapuche territory, the nitrate era, the ratification of the Constitution of 1925, industrialization, among others.
-The main objective of the module is to help students contextualize contemporary Chile by connecting with its past.
+The Early Chilean History module provides students with an overview of major historical eras and events, including the colonial era, national independence, the rise of the Chilean Republic, the War of the Pacific, the so-called “pacification” of Mapuche territory, the nitrate era, and the ratification of the Constitution of 1925, among others.
+The main objective of the module is to help students contextualize present structures and institutions in Chile within their historical dimension.

 5. The Mapuche of Chile

 The Mapuche of Chile module provides an overview of Mapuche culture and history, and of the most important manifestations of Mapuche political and cultural resistance.
-The module also seeks to contextualize the historic tensions between indigenous communities and the Chilean state, and examines how Mapuche demands are being incorporated into the new constitution, which is currently being drafted by the Constitutional Convention.
+The module also seeks to contextualize the historic tensions between indigenous communities and the Chilean state.
 Additionally, the module introduces students to the main components of Mapuche language, medicine, food, family structure and philosophy.

 6. The Music and Popular Culture of Chile

 The Music and Popular Culture of Chile module provides an overview of Chilean popular folk music and culture.
 It provides a unique perspective on history and culture by focusing, in part, on the way different cultural influences came together during the colonial era to form a unique musical and cultural style.
-Focusing on the way music (and art in general) has been produced and shared in Chile, singer and song-writer Luis Le-Bert takes students on a journey to explore the main tenets of Chileanness.
-Incorporating a phenomenological and performance-based pedagogy, this module provides students with an invaluable experience they will never forget.
+Focusing on the way music (and art in general) has been produced and shared in Chile, singer and song-writer Luis Le-Bert takes students on a journey to explore Chileanness.

 7. Chilean Literature